BatchClayderman/LaTeXChecker/README.md

 This is a set of small toolkits that I use most.

-## latexChecker.py

-This script is used to check the LaTeX files, supporting complex structures.

 ## checkCite.py

 This script is used to check the LaTeX files.